Liutos/Eloquent/README.md

 Eloquent is a reference implementation of 233-Lisp, which is a personal dialect of Lisp.

+# Use As Script

+Write your code and save them into a file, assume the file name is script.scm, you can load this file as following

+    ./test_repl -l script.scm

 # Building

 ## Build The Compiler Test